 INSIGHTS

-Biggest U.S. Movie Fans Drive Ticket Sales, with Two-Thirds Wanting a Return to Theaters Before COVID-19 Vaccine
+U.S. Movie Fans Drive Sales, Want to Return to Theaters Before COVID-19 Vaccine

 With most movie theaters closed and blockbuster premieres delayed, a new Altman Solon survey reveals that two-thirds of avid U.S. movie fans are ready to return to theaters—even before a COVID-19 vaccine is available.
 Altman Solon’s 2020 Consumer Movie Survey finds that these consumers historically watch 60% of all movies screened in U.S. theaters, signaling a potentially strong restart for box offices once social distancing restrictions are lifted.